Tesla Ordered to Pay Roughly $130 Million in Damages in Racial Harassment Lawsuit

 Seek Legal Assistance Today

-If you have experienced racial harassment or discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have experienced racial harassment or discrimination in the workplace, you might benefit from a NYC discrimination lawyer.
+Seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.